federicotdn/pimacs/README.md

 ## Summary

-A very incomplete and experimental implementation of an Emacs Lisp interpreter, written in Go.
+A very incomplete and experimental implementation of an Elisp (Emacs Lisp) interpreter, written in Go.

 ## Project goals
 - Practice Go development.
-- Learn more about the Emacs internals, particularly the Emacs Lisp interpreter.
+- Learn more about the Emacs internals, particularly the Elisp interpreter.
 - Learn about Lisp interpreter design in general.
 - Practice reading C code.
 - Learn about lower level functions such as `setjmp`, `longjmp`, etc.

 ## Usage
 Assuming you have the Go compiler installed, simply use `make build` to compile Pimacs, and then `./pimacs` to start the REPL.
-You can also use `./pimacs --load myfile.el` to execute an Emacs Lisp script.
+You can also use `./pimacs --load myfile.el` to execute an Elisp script.

-Note that many, many Emacs Lisp functions and macros are **not** implemented.
+Note that many, many Elisp functions and macros are **not** implemented.
 You can, however, use the following (among others):
 ```
 if while eval funcall apply quote function progn
 unwind-protect condition-case throw signal